All Products

 Develop SQL code

 In the SQL editor, write your task code.
-You can define variables in your code using the ${variable_name} format.
-Assign values to these variables under Scheduling Parameters in the Scheduling Settings pane on the right.
-This enables dynamic parameter passing for scheduled job runs.
+You can define variables using the ${variable_name} format.
+Assign values to these variables under Scheduling Parameters in the Scheduling Settings pane on the right to enable dynamic parameter passing during scheduled runs.
 For more information about scheduling parameters, see Sources and expressions for scheduling parameters.
 Example:

 CREATE DATABASE IF NOT EXISTS ck_test;